OMGhixD-OG/Chromie_Patches_OMGhixD/README.md

 - 4.)
 Clear cache and start the game!
 (It isn't required to clear cache.
 But its still a good practice to memorize and familiarize!)

 Furthermore i hope you enjoy these patches made by amazing people and have a great wow session(s)!

+# These Patches contain the following changes

+- Patch-A.mpq
+-- Classic Loginscreen with new theme song and character creation screen.
+-- Improved water and or liquid quality.

+- Patch-B.mpq
+-- Improved tileset textures

+- Patch-C.mpq
+-- Cloth texture and character model improvements